thibaultcha/Equiprose/README.md

 ## Usage

-Miranda will be available on [npm](https://npmjs.org) very soon.
 For now, docs are included in the Miranda 101 blog post when creating a new website.

 ### Install

+Miranda will be available on [npm](https://npmjs.org) very soon.

 In order to use it, you can already download (or clone) the master branch, and add the `bin/` folder to your `$PATH`.

 And run `make install` in the project root directory to install npm's dependencies.

+### Development

+Clone the sources, and run `make install`, `make dev` to install all dependencies.

 ### Commands

+`miranda -h`: Outputs help.

 `miranda create [path]`